Tuesday, October 10, 2017

 Where are the husbands we had hoped for our daughters

-In this democracy of crank callers
+In this kleptocracy of white collars

 It seems we've fallen much farther